Vigna mungo: Uses

+In Nepal, 'maas ko dal' is an important part of the staple food Dal bhat where it is cooked in an iron pot (falaam ko tapke - फलाम को ताप्के) by simmering slowly, spiced with jimbu and tempered with ghee (jhaneko) giving it an authentic rich flavor.

 Vigna mungo is popular in Northern India, largely used to make dal from the whole or split, dehusked seeds.
 The bean is boiled and eaten whole or, after splitting, made into dal; prepared like this it has an unusual mucilaginous texture.